Pleazeme Is An Online Community Looking To Break Taboos Around Sex On The Internet

 Last year, after the passage of the Stop Enabling Sex Traffickers Act and Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA/SESTA), several major websites scaled back on sexual content.
 Tumblr deleted sex blogs, Facebook put up new guidelines prohibiting sexually suggestive posts, and Craigslist got rid of its personal ads section.
 This left people not only lacking spaces to connect with sexually likeminded individuals and explore their sexuality but also lacking access to crucial information about sex.
 Censoring sex content, after all, inevitably means censoring sex education.
 With her new site PleazeMe, however, entrepreneur Heather Montgomery is hoping to fill in some of the gaps FOSTA/SESTA left in the internet — and more.

 A one-stop shop for all things sex, PleazeMe includes discussion boards, places where people can share video and article links, private messaging, and profiles that let you connect with other users with however much anonymity you want.
-Montgomery was actually inspired by the online BDSM community Fetlife, she tells Bustle.
+Montgomery was actually inspired by online BDSM communities, she tells Bustle.
 But rather than cater to one particular community, PleazeMe has seven "worlds" around themes like spirituality, romance, and kink.
 Within these worlds, you can join group chats about topics ranging from nudism to tantra.
 New users take a quiz about their sexual interests that directs them toward the appropriate world, but anyone can explore any of them if they want.

 "I felt that just the two descriptions of vanilla and kink or vanilla and BDSM was not depicting reality," Montgomery says.
 "There's a lot of shades in between, and I felt like that should be explored."